LinuxEuphony/.github/profile/README.md

 ## Hi there, We are LinuxEuphony 👋

-🙋‍♀️ We are all about linux
+🙋‍♀️ We are all about linux.

 🌈 Contribution guidelines - Anyone can mail us to contribute on any linux projects?